Elochukwu3/language-translator-R/README.md

-## this is a language translator App which was soley build with React. js(JavaScript open source library)
+## This is a language translator App which was soley build with React. js(JavaScript open source library)